gpasq/deno-exec/README.md

 If an error occurs (command result != 0), the `continueOnError` flag determines if execution continues or returns immediately after the error.
 The `continueOnError` default value is `false`.

+## Releases

+Current version is 0.0.5.
+This version cleans up some typescript stuff, and adds a `verbose` flag to the options